ssswww4444/SML-Notes/Week3.md

 * **Pros and cons:**
   * Pros: if data is linearly separable, the perceptron trianing algorithm will converge to a correct solution
   * Cons:
-    * The solution may not be optimal, and there are infinitely many possible solutions
+    * There are infinitely many possible solutions
     * If the data is not linearly separable, the training will fail completely rather than give some approx. solution